saidvandeklundert/aws-python/README.md

 # Boto3

 The SDK provides an object-oriented API as well as low-level access to AWS services.
+The `boto3` library is built on top of `botocore`, which also serves as the foundation to the AWS CLI.
+The `botocore` libray provides the low-level clients, session, credentials and configuration data that `boto3` builds on.

+## Botocore

+The `botocore` package is a low level interface that is responsible for:
+- access to all available AWS services and operations within a service
+- marshall parameters for an operation in the correct format (serialization)
+- signing the request
+- deserialization of the response

+This package has does not really provide ergonomics nor does it provide any abstractions, that is where `boto3` comes in.

 ## Config object.